Financial-Times/x-dash/packages/x-handlebars/README.md

 handlebars.registerHelper(helpers);
 ```

-If you are building an Express app with [n-ui][n-ui] you can register the helpers on application startup:
+If you are building an Express app using [n-ui][n-ui] you can register the helpers on application startup:

 ```js
 const express = require('@financial-times/n-ui');